aceakash/programming-exercises/web_development.md

 ## Part 5

+For the `echo_headers` endpoint, accept a query param `?as_response_headers_with_prefix=X-Echo-`

+When this query param is present, there is no response text.
+Instead, the request headers are echoed back as response headers, but with the given prefix attached to the header name.

+e.g. for `?as_response_headers_with_prefix=X-Echo-`, if a header `X-My-Custom-Header: some value` was present in the request, then there should be a header `X-Echo-X-My-Custom-Header: some value` present in the response.

+## Part 6

 Change the hello endpoint to remove the path variable and instead read the `Accept-Language` header and respond in the appropriate languages.

-## Part 6
+## Part 7

 Write a HTTP client for the server implemented above.